 While the Jacobian $D_{\inputmarginalVect}(Id - BA_\beta)\rvert_{\inputmarginalVect}$ in marginal coordinates $\inputmarginalVect$ provides an appealing picture of piecewise analytic roots, which alter their course only when colliding at the simplex boundary, it does not tell the whole story.
-For, the Jacobian in these coordinates can only detect cluster-vanishing bifurcations, as discussed in Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD}.
+For, the Jacobian in these coordinates can detect only cluster-vanishing bifurcations, as discussed later in Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD}.
 Indeed, RD problems have a plethora of sub-optimal solutions (Section \ref{part:details}.\ref{sub:suboptimal-RD-curves}).
-These may, for example, exchange optimality in another kind of bifurcation which we call \textit{support-switching}, demonstrated by Figure \ref{fig:Berger_example_2.7.3} in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}.
-In Section \ref{part:details}.\ref{sub:support-switching-bifurcations}, we show that support-switching bifurcations can explain linear segments of an RD curve \cite{berger71}, at least in some cases.
-Further, the arguments in Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD} explain instances of critical slowing down which are not explained by \cite{agmon2021critical}; see Figure \ref{fig:Berger_example_2.7.3}.
+These may, for example, exchange optimality in another kind of bifurcation which we call \textit{support-switching}, which is demonstrated by Figure \ref{fig:Berger_example_2.7.3} (in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}).
+We show later (Section \ref{part:details}.\ref{sub:support-switching-bifurcations}) that these can explain the linear segments seen in RD curves \citep{berger71}, at least in some cases, as well as some instances of critical slowing down which are not explained by \cite{agmon2021critical} (see Section \ref{part:details}.\ref{sub:obstructions-to-RT-assumptions-for-RD} and Figure \ref{fig:Berger_example_2.7.3}).